NXP/ot-nxp/src/k32w0/k32w061/README.md

 ### Using DK6Programmer

 Connect to the DK6 board by plugging a mini-USB cable to the connector marked with _FTDI USB_.
-Also, make sure that jumpers jp4/JP7 are situated in the middle position (_JN UART0 - FTDI_).
+Also, make sure that jumpers JP4/JP7 are situated in the middle position (_JN UART0 - FTDI_).

 ![DK6_FTDI](../../../doc/img/k32w/dk6_ftdi.jpg)

+There are two available versions of the DK6Programmer tool.

-DK6 Flash Programmer can be found inside the [SDK][sdk_mcux] at path `tools/JN-SW-4407-DK6-Flash-Programmer`.
+The legacy version consists of a Windows executable found inside the [SDK][sdk_mcux] at path `tools/JN-SW-4407-DK6-Flash-Programmer`.
 This is a Windows application that can be installed using the .exe file.
 Once the application is installed, the COM port for K32W061 must be identified:

 ```
 C:\nxp\DK6ProductionFlashProgrammer>DK6Programmer.exe  --list